biography

 Riccardo Chailly, Charles Dutoit, Bernard Haitink, Frans Brüggen, Christopher

-Hogwood, Marek Janowski, Sir Roger Norrington, Marin Alsop, Ivor Bolton, Andrew Parrott, Ton Koopman, Ivan Fisher and Sir Mark Elder.
+Hogwood, Marek Janowski, Sir Roger Norrington, Marin Alsop, Ivor Bolton, Sir Simon Rattle, Ivan Fisher and Sir Mark Elder.

 Besides his performances on modern instruments Ronald Brautigam has established himself as a leading exponent of the fortepiano, working with